 Maintain a 1-in.
 (25 mm) clearance from combustible materials to supply air ductwork for a distance of 36-in.
 (914 mm) horizontally from the furnace.
-See NFPA 90B or local code for further requirements.
+See current edition of the NFPA 90B or local code for further requirements.

 Return Duct Sizing